ShivanKaul/drafts-451/draft-451-imp-report.md

 Server operators that are being confronted with an order from a legal authority can use the HTTP Status Code to communicate to third parties why the resource is not available on the server.

 ### Intermediaries
-  Intermediaries such as Internet Service Providers, Content Distribution Networks and other might be obligated by a legal authority in their operational jurisdiction to filter certain content.
+Intermediaries such as Internet Service Providers, Content Distribution Networks and others might be obligated by a legal authority in their operational jurisdiction to filter certain content.
 The HTTP status code would add transparency to this practice.

 ## Who is likely to use the 451 status code data?